-In 2009, however, Schauer et al. performed a retrospective multi-institutional study looking back over a 5-year period (January 2001 to December 2005) (15).
+In 2009, Schauer et al. performed a retrospective multi-institutional study looking back over a 5-year period (11).
 They analyzed the relationship between the timing of tracheostomy in trauma patients and mortality, ICU and hospital LOS, and incidence of pneumonia.
 This relationship was investigated in the context of expected survival based on probability of survival (Ps) greater than 25%.
 The study examined 685 trauma patients who received tracheostomy and stratified patients into low and high probability of survival and early (0-3 days), early intermediate (4-7 days), late intermediate (8-12 days), and late (>12 days) tracheostomy.
-Early tracheostomy was associated with decreased ICU stay, hospital stay, total ventilator days, and rates of pneumonia among trauma patients with a high probability of survival.
+ET was associated with decreased ICU stay, hospital stay, total ventilator days, and rates of pneumonia among trauma patients with a high Ps.
 There was a significantly higher mortality rate (48.9%) associated with patients with low Ps (<25%) receiving tracheostomy less than 4 days injury.
-This study demonstrated that early tracheostomy in patients with low Ps may not be beneficial given the high mortality rate before post injury day 4.
-However, in patients with high probability of survival, there is an increased benefit to early tracheostomy.
+This study demonstrated that ET in patients with low Ps may not be beneficial given the high mortality rate before post injury day 4.
+However, in patients with high probability of survival, there is an increased benefit to ET.

-Arabi et al., in a subsequent study, also showed a benefit to early tracheostomy (16).
+Arabi et al. also showed a benefit to ET (12).
 They evaluated trauma patients who received tracheostomy over a 5-year period.
 Tracheostomy was considered early if it was performed by day 7 of mechanical ventilation.
-Multivariate analysis was performed on duration of mechanical ventilation, ICU LOS, and outcome between early and late tracheostomy patients.
-Six hundred fifty three trauma ICU patients were identified, of which 21% required tracheostomy.
-Twenty-nine patients underwent early tracheostomy and 107 received late tracheostomy.
-Patients with early tracheostomy were more likely to have maxillofacial injuries and to have lower Glasgow Coma Scale score.
-Duration of mechanical ventilation was significantly shorter with early tracheostomy (mean 9.6 versus 18.7 days; p<0.0001).
+Multivariate analysis was performed on duration of mechanical ventilation, ICU LOS, and outcome between ET and LT patients.
+Six hundred fifty-three trauma ICU patients were identified, of which 21% required tracheostomy.
+Twenty-nine patients underwent ET and 107 received LT.
+ET patients were more likely to have maxillofacial injuries and to have a lower Glasgow Coma Scale score.
+Duration of mechanical ventilation was significantly shorter with ET (mean 9.6 versus 18.7 days; p<0.0001).
 Similarly, ICU LOS was significantly shorter (10.9 vs. 21.0 days; p<0.0001).
-There was no significant difference with regard to ICU LOS after tracheostomy.
+There was no significant difference regarding ICU LOS after tracheostomy.
 ICU and hospital mortality rates were similar.
-Late tracheostomy was found to be an independent predictor of prolonged ICU stay (>14 days).
+LT was found to be an independent predictor of prolonged ICU stay (>14 days).

-Hyde et al. also evaluated the timing of tracheostomy and outcomes in trauma patients (17).
-A chart review was performed from January 2010 to June 2012.
-Early tracheostomy (ET) was defined as a tracheostomy performed by the fifth hospital day.
-ET patients were matched to late tracheostomy patients (LT, tracheostomy after day 5) using propensity scoring and compared for multiple outcomes.
-Cost for services was calculated using average daily billing rates at the author's institution.
-One hundred and six patients were included, 53 each in the ET (mean day to tracheostomy=4) and the LT (mean day to tracheostomy=10) cohorts.
-The average age was 47 years and 94% suffered blunt injury, with an average Injury Severity Score of 24.
+These results were duplicated by Hyde et al. (13).
+ET was defined as a tracheostomy performed by the fifth hospital day.
 Patients in the ET group had significantly shorter ICU LOS (21.4 vs. 28.6 days, p<0.0001) and significantly fewer ventilator days (16.7 vs. 21.9 days, p<0.0001) compared to the LT group.
 ET patients also had significantly less VAP (34% vs. 64.2%, p=0.0019).
-In the current era of increased healthcare costs, the authors concluded that early tracheostomy significantly decreased both pulmonary morbidity and critical care resource utilization translating to a cost savings of \$52,173 per patient.
-They concluded that for trauma patients requiring prolonged ventilator support, early tracheostomy should be performed.
+In the current era of increased healthcare costs, the authors concluded that ET significantly decreased both pulmonary morbidity and critical care resource utilization translating to a cost savings of \$52,173 per patient.
+They concluded that for trauma patients requiring prolonged ventilator support, ET should be performed.